ASL Diagnostic and Evaluation Services

 - Admission into academic programs

 - Professional opportunities and advancements

-Classroom Discourse Observations (CDO) capture not only aspects of ASL, but also discourse techniques/pragmatics, heuristic functions, and whether the environment is visually optimized.
-A classroom-based assessment would also note students' comprehension of the faculty, and the faculty's comprehension of the students.
-ASL Diagnostic and Evaluation Services (ASL-DES) video records the faculty in the classroom and then analyzes the video recording to identify strengths and areas needing improvement in the areas of visually optimized environments, discourse, and pragmatics.
+Classroom Discourse Observation (CDO) is an assessment which captures not only aspects of ASL, but also discourse techniques/pragmatics, heuristic functions, and whether the environment is visually optimized.
+A classroom-based assessment also notes students' comprehension of the faculty, and the faculty's comprehension of the students.
+ASL Diagnostic and Evaluation Services (ASL-DES) video records the faculty in the classroom and then analyzes the video recording to identify strengths and areas needing improvement in the areas of utilizing a visually optimized environment, discourse, and pragmatics.
 The faculty is then provided a personalized feedback session which includes the opportunity to review and discuss the video recording.

 American Sign Language Proficiency Interview (ASLPI)

 The American Sign Language Proficiency Interview (ASLPI) is a holistic language evaluation used to determine global ASL proficiency at a given point in time.
 The ASLPI is a 20-25 minute video recorded interactive dialogue between the examinee and the interviewer.
 The interview is rated by a team of evaluators and examinees are awarded an overall proficiency level on a 0-5 rating scale.
 Except for proficiency level 5, the rating process sometimes results in the assignment of a plus value (+).
 This does not represent a midway point between two levels, but may be inferred to indicate that the examinee exceeds the requirements for a particular level but does not satisfy in all respects the requirements of the next higher level.
 This language proficiency evaluation is not tied to any one course or curriculum nor does it measure a single skill in the language.

 For more information about the ASLPI including but not limited to the scheduling process, fees, preparation, and post-interview details, please visit the website.